St. Petersburg Robbery & Burglary Defense Lawyer

 Robbery and burglary charges are also subject to steep enhancements for previous convictions.
 Depending on priors and actual violence, you may face 10 years, 20 years or life as a Violent Career Criminal, Habitual Violent Offender, Habitual Felony Offender or Parole Release Offender.

-Mr. Hessinger and Mr. Kilfin have handled many robbery, and burglary cases as prosecutors and as defense attorneys.
-They know how police investigate these crimes and how prosecutors build their cases.
-This experience enables them to spot weaknesses in the case that create leverage for their clients.
-Mr. Hessinger and Mr. Kilfin will carefully scrutinize the physical evidence, conflicts in witness testimony, witness credibility issues, constitutional rights violations and police misconduct to maximize your chances of obtaining the best possible outcome.
-Contact our St. Petersburg law offices for a free consultation,
+Attorney Hessinger has handled many robbery and burglary cases, both while he served as a prosecutor and as a defense attorney.
+He knows how police investigate these crimes and how prosecutors build their cases.
+This experience enables our team to spot weaknesses in the case that create leverage for our clients.
+The Law Office of Timothy Hessinger can carefully scrutinize the physical evidence, conflicts in witness testimony, witness credibility issues, constitutional rights violations, and police misconduct to maximize your chances of obtaining the best possible outcome.
+Contact our St. Petersburg law office for a